Solar eclipse of August 2, 2027: Eclipse details

+Characteristics

 Bright stars and planets visible during totality

 The eclipsed Sun will be in mid-Cancer, a few degrees southeast of the Beehive Cluster (which will not be visible to the naked eye) and Venus (which will most definitely be seen if the sky is at all transparent).
-Mercury will be several degrees west of Venus.
-Venus will be hanging out with Jupiter in the (constellation) Gemini home of Pollux and Castor.
+Mercury will be well past greatest western elongation and nearing superior conjunction (therefore showing most of its sunlit side to bright effect – magnitude −1.2) several degrees west of Venus.
+Jupiter will be near Regulus about 20 degrees east of the Sun.
+Mars will be many degrees farther east in Virgo.
 Saturn will be many degrees west of the Sun.
-Mars will be many degrees farther east in Virgo.
-Over most of the continental areas in the path of totality, the Winter Hexagon will be visible, although on the Arabian Peninsula its westernmost stars -- Aldebaran and Rigel—will be low.
+Over most of the continental areas in the path of totality, the Winter Hexagon will be visible, although on the Arabian Peninsula its westernmost stars – Aldebaran and Rigel – will be low.
 In the British Indian Ocean Territory the Winter Hexagon stars will either have disappeared below the western horizon or will be very low, but Alpha Centauri, Beta Centauri and the Southern Cross will be well up in the south.

+Eclipse path intersections

+The path of the August 2, 2027, eclipse will be crossed by the path of another solar eclipse less than 7 years later, on March 20, 2034, at a location on the southeastern coast of Egypt.
+This is similar to the intersection in the paths of the August 2017 and April 2024 total solar eclipses in the United States, over southern Illinois, and in Turkey during the August 1999 and March 2006 solar eclipses; the intersections within these pairs of total eclipses also occurred about 7 years apart.
+This phenomenon is considered to be unusual, since the average interval for any given spot on Earth to observe a total solar eclipse is about once every 375 years.
+The intersection patterns are caused by the dynamics of the Saros cycle.

+Impact

+Economy and tourism

+The August 2027 total solar eclipse is expected to draw large numbers of tourists and become the most photographed astronomical event in history.
+In December 2025, about a year and a half before the eclipse, regions in southern Spain and Morocco were already reporting early hotel sell-outs, and travel operators predicted a multi-million-euro surge in tourism.
+An estimated 89 million people live in the path of totality, at least double the 44 million people who lived within the path of totality of the April 2024 solar eclipse in North America.
+One source estimated that over 200 million people could attempt to watch the August 2027 solar eclipse.